muratk5n/thirdwave/en/README.md

 ---

-Whatever can do long-distance, air flight, heavy-duty, will do it all
+And the tech that can do long-distance, air flight, heavy-duty, will end up doing it all

 H2 View: "Transitus Energy has received new funds that will enable the company to scale its operations in the UK and Thailand in order to